AN ABBREVIATED VERSION OF MEDITATION

 This breathing exercise is a sufficient and beneficial meditation in itself.
 This is the very abbreviated version, that is, if you can do it without the “chattering-mind” interrupting.
 If the mind and emotions make it difficult to focus, continue to option 2 below.

-OPTION 2: ~ Commit to meditating for at least 5 minutes each day.
-Pick a time or leave it flexible, but do it!
+OPTION 2: ~ Pick a time or leave it flexible, but commit to doing it!
 And don’t tell anybody about what you are doing to begin with; wait until you are firmly established.
 Consider this beginning as being like a small sprout trying to get its roots established; a discouraging comment from someone is enough to end the new life before it even begins.
 The one exception is telling your husband or wife; tell them only if you have to.
 Meditation is really a private moment between you and God.

 ~ It is always difficult to get the body and mind to be still and quiet.
 Do this meditation until the restlessness, impatience, and/or apathy in the “body-mind” begins to subside.
-Persistent and focused breathing in the quiet of meditation will dissolve this anxiousness.
-When you get to the point of enjoying these few quiet, peaceful minutes alone within yourself, this is a point one can chose to: continue what you are doing; meditate longer; move forward on the journey; or pick another goal to achieve in self-development.
+Persistent and focused breathing in the quiet of meditation will dissolve the illusion of anxiousness.
+When you get to the point of enjoying these few quiet, peaceful minutes alone within yourself, this is a point one can chose to: continue what you are doing; meditate a little longer; move forward on the journey; or pick another goal to achieve in self-development.

 In this “micro universe” within ourselves, we are learning to be the “creator of our life experience” who determines what our state of mind will be and what inner goals will be pursued and then achieved.
 This is really our inner communion with God learning how to be a co-creator with the Creator as we draw divine consciousness into our meditation experience.
 This is the first step in a person taking responsibility for his or her life.